What Makes Looped Transformers Perform Better Than Non-Recursive Ones: S taged HI erarchical F ramework for P rogressive T raining

-\textbf{Justification for SHIFT.}\quad Theorem \ref{theorem:shared-river} ensures the feasibility of this architectural transition.
-It establishes that the gradients of both architectures are positively aligned, implying that optimization within their respective valleys corresponds to progress along a shared upstream river in the loss landscape.
-This shared foundation guarantees that the parameters learned by \emph{Single-Attn} in Stage I provide a effective initialization for the deeper exploration by \emph{Looped-Attn} in Stage II.
+\end{theorem} \textbf{Justification for SHIFT.}\quad Theorem \ref{theorem:shared-river} provides the theoretical evidence for this architectural transition.
+It establishes that the gradients of both models are positively aligned, implying that optimization within their respective valleys corresponds to progress along a shared river upstream.
+This shared foundation potentially guarantees that the parameters learned by \single in Stage~I provide a effective initialization for the deeper exploration by \looped in Stage II.
 A detailed proof is available in Appendix \ref{app:shared_river}.
-Furthermore, Theorem \ref{theorem:cumulative_force_quadratic}$\sim$\ref{theorem:convergence-gen} and Corollary \ref{corollary:cumulative_force_quadratic}$\sim$\ref{corollary:loss_quadratic} guarantee the superiority of this two-stage strategy.
-These results prove that the V-shaped valley of \emph{Looped-Attn} generates a greater cumulative optimization force along the river.
-Therefore, SHIFT combines the training speed of \emph{Single-Attn} with the superior optimization performance of \emph{Looped-Attn}.
-In practice, SHIFT is implemented that progressively increases computational depth (\emph{i.e.}, loop iterations from $T=1$ to $T>1$).
-This approach can be viewed as a form of curriculum learning \citep{bengio2009curriculum, wang2021survey}, where an efficient model (\emph{Single-Attn}) first learns simple patterns before a more powerful model (\emph{Looped-Attn}) is deployed for further refinement.
+Furthermore, Theorems~\ref{theorem:cumulative_force_quadratic}$\sim$\ref{theorem:convergence-gen} and Corollaries~\ref{corollary:cumulative_force_quadratic}$\sim$\ref{corollary:loss_quadratic} guarantee the superiority of this two-stage strategy.
+These results prove that the V-shaped valley of \looped generates a greater cumulative optimization force along the river, enabling SHIFT to combine the efficiency of \single with the superior reasoning of \looped.
+In practice, SHIFT is implemented by progressively increasing computational depth (\emph{i.e.}, loop iterations from $T=1$ to $T>1$).
+This approach can be viewed as a form of curriculum learning \citep{bengio2009curriculum, wang2021survey}, where an efficient model (\single) first learns simple patterns before a more powerful model (\looped) is deployed for further refinement.
+It also suggests that pre-trained non-recursive foundation models can be efficiently enhanced for complex reasoning by introducing recursion and further fine-tuning, rather than training looped models from scratch.